 What Happens During Spring Break… Will Probably get Posted Online

-I’m really not that much older than a senior in their undergraduate program (hell, I’m still younger than a guy I dated who was way to old to be in college at the same time as me) but I still reflect on how much the social media stage has changed since I graduated.
+I’m really not that much older than a senior in their undergraduate program (hell, I’m still younger than a guy I dated who was way to old to be in college at the same time as me) but I still reflect on how much the social media stage has changed since I graduated, and what that means for spring break.
 Everything is online now—we’re flexing even harder on each other, to the point where now we’re flexing even how horrible our day has been because we believe it’s even worse than our peers’.
 I could go on extensively about how detrimental I think “Stories” are, both Snap & Insta, but my point is that I was really lucky to exist in a time where I wasn’t too sure what happened on everyone’s Spring Break.

 I remember my freshman year, I was kind of dating (however you want to interpret that word in a college setting) a guy who seemed extremely distant after we went to our respective Spring Break vacations.
 I think I went to my hometown, and he went on a Cabo-esque bender.
 Even being the super-sleuth wack job that I was, I couldn’t find pictures of him (read: pictures of him with other chicks) on Facebook and all the other platforms, so I couldn’t outright assume he had “cheated.”
 I like to think that I would prefer to know the truth in my relationships, but for what it was at the time, I’m glad I didn’t (and still don’t!)